Graduate Certificates and Schools in ESL TESOL in San Diego

-Educators interested in teaching English as a second language might be interested in ESL/TESOL certification.
-Certificate programs might prepare students for careers teaching abroad, or for teachers interested in teaching in the public classroom.
+Educators interested in teaching English as a second language might be interested in a certificate in ESL TESOL.
+Certifications might prepare students for careers teaching abroad, or for teachers interested in teaching in the public classroom.

 Do you have the desire to teach English to non-native English speakers?
-If so, your first step in pursuing a career as an ESL (English as a Second Language)/TESOL (Teaching English to Speakers of Other Languages) instructor might be to start preparing to study for your certificate in ESL/TESOL.
+If so, your first step in pursuing a career as an ESL (English as a Second Language) TESOL (Teaching English to Speakers of Other Languages) instructor might be to start preparing to study for your certificate in ESL/TESOL.
 Regular education teachers who are interested in widening their experience may also want to consider this additional qualification.

 Job changers and recent college grads may also be interested in studying for the certificate in ESL/TESOL, especially those students who are familiar with the nuances of other cultures and the many difficulties that non-native English speakers experience when learning a new language.

-There are two types of certificate programs that students can apply for.
+There are two types of certificate programs that students may apply for.
 They include a graduate certificate and an independent certificate.
-Both of them require a bachelor’s degree2.
+Both of them require a bachelor’s degree. (tesol.org)

 Graduate certificates are taught at the university level they may take two to four semesters worth of work to complete.
-The credits that students receive might be transferrable to some master’s degree in ESOL/TESOL.
-Independent certificate programs, which take between two and six weeks to complete, focus on practical training and the different methods of teaching a second language.
-This particular certificate can usually not be applied toward a state teaching license or a master’s degree3.
+The credits that students receive might be transferable to some master’s program in ESL/TESOL.
+Independent certificate programs, which take between two and six weeks to pursue, focus on practical training and the different methods of teaching a second language.
+This particular certificate can usually not be applied toward a state teaching license or a master’s degree. (tesol.org)